 In sophisticated enterprise AWS deployments, Amazon’s Identity Access Management (IAM) service controls access, enforces protections, and provides granular control over hundreds or even thousands of account users.
 IAM policies are the bedrock of security in any AWS environment.

-In HIPAA-compliant hosting environments, the use of IAM security is essential.
+In HIPAA-compliant cloud environments, the use of IAM security is essential.
 HIPAA required central identity management and necessitates the close control of access to data.
 IAM policies are key in managing control to resources and data they they hold.

 Here are seven best practices for implementing IAM policies in a HIPAA-compliant environment: